How’s the Market?

 So what does all this mean in terms of values?

-Well, average sale price showed another tremendous gain of 24.1% over May of 2016, as demand continues to be stronger than relative supply increases.
+Well, average sale price showed another tremendous gain of 21.3% over June of 2016, as demand continues to be stronger than relative supply increases.
 The average sale price for a Residential non-condo property in Woodstock hit $356,855 in June of 2017, which is up from June last year, but dropped a bit from last month.

 Look how the September average price in Woodstock has appreciated over the past few years.

 What if I’m in the market to buy?